mozilla/treeherder/docs/pulseload.md

 - `exchange/taskcluster-queue/v1/task-pending`
 - `exchange/taskcluster-queue/v1/task-completed`

-When Jobs are read from Pulse and added to Treeherder's celery queue we generate a routing key by prepending `#.` to each project key.
+When Tasks are read from Pulse and added to Treeherder's celery queue we generate a routing key by prepending `#.` to each project key.

 ### Advanced Celery options

-If you only want to ingest the Pushes and Jobs, but don't care about log parsing and all the other processing Treeherder does, then you can minimize the **Celery** task.
+If you only want to ingest the Pushes and Tasks, but don't care about log parsing and all the other processing Treeherder does, then you can minimize the **Celery** task.
 You will need: